-“I’ll have you know, Benjamin Franklin has had a huge influence on my life,” I said indignantly to my husband.
+“Benjamin Franklin has a huge influence on my life,” I say indignantly to my husband.

-“Oh really, Granny?” he smirked, “How so?”
+“Oh really?” he smirks, “How so?”

-“No no no. I need a hard copy, something I can refer to.”
+“No. I need a hard copy, something I can refer to.”

-“Because I know you my darling.
+“Because,” he smiles, “I know you.
 You will buy it, you will schlep it around in your bag and you will never look at it more than once.”

 “We’re in Philadelphia.
 We’re at the Franklin Institute.
-It would be philosophically irresponsible and unpatriotic if I did not somehow glean some wisdom here from one of our country’s most famous founders.”
+It would be philosophically irresponsible and unpatriotic if I didn’t glean some wisdom here from one of our country’s most famous founders.”

 An undutiful daughter will prove an unmanageable wife.